Physically Valid Biomolecular Interaction Modeling with Gauss-Seidel Projection: Details on Baselines and Evaluation Protocol

 We compare our method against strong baselines: Boltz-1 (the original model)~\citep{wohlwend2024boltz1}, Boltz-1-Steering (Boltz-1 with FK-steering at inference), Boltz-2 (the updated Boltz model)~\citep{passaro2025boltz2}, Protenix~\citep{bytedance2025protenix} and Protenix-Mini~\citep{gong2025protenixminiefficientstructurepredictor}.
 All baselines use 200-step diffusion sampling, whereas Protenix-Mini uses a 5-step sampling.
 We evaluate our method and all baselines on six benchmarks: CASP15, Test, PoseBusters, AF3-AB, dsDNA, and RNA-Protein.
 CASP15 and Test (from Boltz-1~\citep{wohlwend2024boltz1}) cover diverse assemblies, including protein complexes, nucleic acids, and small molecules.
 PoseBusters~\citep{buttenschoen2024posebusters} focuses on protein-ligand modeling.
 AF3-AB (released with AlphaFold3~\citep{AlphaFold3}) contains protein-antibody complexes. dsDNA~\citep{PXMeter} contains entries with two DNA chains and one protein chain.
 RNA-Protein~\citep{PXMeter} contains entries consisting of one RNA chain and one protein chain.

-We compare our method with baselines using standard evaluation metrics, including Complex LDDT, Prot-Prot LDDT, Lig-Prot LDDT, DNA-Prot LDDT, RNA-Prot LDDT, DockQ > 0.23, Mean LDDT+PLI, L-RMSD < 2 \AA, and Physical Validity.
-Complex LDDT measures the overall geometric accuracy throughout the complex, while Prot-Prot LDDT, Lig-Prot LDDT, DNA-Prot LDDT, and RNA-Prot LDDT focus specifically on the quality of protein-protein, protein-ligand, protein-DNA, and protein-RNA interfaces, respectively.
+We compare our method with baselines using standard evaluation metrics, including Complex LDDT, Prot-Prot iLDDT, Lig-Prot iLDDT, DNA-Prot iLDDT, RNA-Prot iLDDT, DockQ > 0.23, L-RMSD < 2 \AA, TM-score, and Physical Validity.
+Complex LDDT measures the overall geometric accuracy throughout the complex, while Prot-Prot iLDDT, Lig-Prot iLDDT, DNA-Prot iLDDT, and RNA-Prot iLDDT focus specifically on the quality of protein-protein, protein-ligand, protein-DNA, and protein-RNA interfaces, respectively.
 The average DockQ success rate (DockQ > 0.23), defined as the proportion of predictions with DockQ > 0.23, measures the fraction of cases where good protein-protein interactions are correctly predicted.
-The average protein-ligand interface LDDT (Mean LDDT+PLI) combines structural accuracy (LDDT) with protein-ligand interaction scores (PLI) to provide a balanced assessment of both geometry and intermolecular contacts.
 L-RMSD is defined as the proportion of ligands with a pocket-aligned RMSD below $2$~\AA, a widely adopted measure of molecular docking accuracy.
-Finally, Physical Validity checks whether the predicted structures obey fundamental physical constraints, including steric clash, tetrahedral atomic chirality, bond stereochemistry, planar double bonds, internal geometry, overlay chains, and covalently bound chains.
+TM-score is a length-normalized measure of structural similarity, widely used to assess protein structure prediction accuracy.
+Finally, Physical Validity checks whether the predicted structures obey fundamental physical constraints, including steric clash, tetrahedral atomic chirality, bond stereochemistry, planar double bonds, internal geometry, overlapping chains, and covalently bound chains.
 All evaluation metrics follow those used in Boltz-1~\citep{wohlwend2024boltz1} and Protenix~\citep{bytedance2025protenix}.